Everything you always wanted to know about requirements, but were afraid to ask (+ check out this 3-minute video introduction)

 |FREE BOOK with your workshop participation:|

-This programme is spread over 3 days, from 9h00 till 17h00.
-There is a morning coffee/tea break, a lunch break, and an afternoon coffee/tea break.
+This programme is spread over 3 days, from 9h00 till 17h00 CET.
+There are regular coffee/tea breaks and a lunch break.
 Our workshop leaders will answer your questions and talk about your specific business analysis, requirements and/or innovation challenges and problems that you have, after the workshop, from 17h00 till 17h30 (appropriately called the "afterwords").